jaguar017/Smart-Parking-system/README.md

 # Smart-Parking-system
-A smart parking system that helps the owner keep track of hug parking lots
+A smart parking system that helps the owner keep track of huge parking lots